aspose-words/Aspose.Words-Documentation/java/developer-guide/programming-with-documents/aspose-words-document-object-model/_index.md

 When creating a new paragraph using [DocumentBuilder](https://apireference.aspose.com/words/java/com.aspose.words/DocumentBuilder), the builder always has a **Document** class linked to it through the [DocumentBuilder.Document](https://apireference.aspose.com/words/java/com.aspose.words/documentbuilder#Document) property.

-The following code example demonstrates that when creating any node, a document that will own the node is always defined:
+The following code example shows that when creating any node, a document that will own the node is always defined:

 {{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-document_object_model-OwnerDocument-.java" >}}